renaudcerrato/renaudcerrato.github.io/_drafts/2016-05-26-build-your-homemade-router-part3.md

        ...
 ```

 From the (curated) output above, we can see that the chipset supports channels 1 to 14 (2.4Ghz) and channels 36 to 165 (5Ghz) - but what's that `no IR` flag?
 Well...
-The `no IR` flag means you cannot use modes of operation that require you to initiate radiation first!
+The `no IR` flag stands for `no-initiating-radiation` and means you cannot use modes of operation that require you to initiate radiation first!

 ![](http://gph.to/20LFaSu)